Hone will help local chefs test concepts in the Village of West Greenville

 “Opening a restaurant is high-risk and expensive,” a post announcing the concept explained.
 “Hone gives chefs a place to test ideas without financial and operational barriers, helping them build a stronger foundation before opening their own space.”

-For foodies, the space will host rotating breakfast, lunch, and dinner services from local chefs that rotate every few months, and it will also serve as a space for pop-ups.
+For foodies, the space will host rotating breakfast, lunch, and dinner services from local chefs that change every few months, and it will also serve as a space for pop-ups.
 It looks like Coffee Coffee could be among the first residents.
 For the entrepreneurs, it will offer workshops, expert insights, and support from industry professionals.
 Maybe Greenville’s next Michelin Star spot will start in the purple building.

 More from GVLtoday